Jinesh-Jain1507/GoFit/README.md

    python manage.py createsuperuser

 8. Create a .env file similar to the .env.sample file.

-9.Get your API key from [OpenAI](https://platform.openai.com/) and another from [API Ninjas](https://api-ninjas.com/api) add it to the .env file
+9. Get your API key from [OpenAI](https://platform.openai.com/) and another from [API Ninjas](https://api-ninjas.com/api) add it to the .env file

 10. Start the development server:
    ```bash